 A scratched DVD is a rare but possible cause for your DVD playing failure.
 Due to improper DVD preservation, such as handling the disc without cleaning hands, your DVD may have gone through some minor damages on the surface.
 And DVD player can hence only partially read or cannot read the disc at all.
 You can see How to Fix a Scratched DVD for solutions.

 If your DVD is purchased from abroad, the encrypted DVD region code could also be the reason why your ASUS laptop won’t play the DVD.
 Most commercial DVDs contain region code to prevent playback in foreign regions.
-That your ASUS DVD player isn’t from the same region the DVD is produced can result from failed DVD playing.
-To play this kind of DVD, you can remove the DVD region code or use a region-free DVD player.
+That your ASUS DVD player isn’t from the same region the DVD is produced can lead to failed DVD playing.
+To play this kind of DVD, you can remove the DVD region code with a DVD decryptor.

 If the DVD drive of the ASUS laptop is not working properly, the DVD won’t play too.
 To see whether the problem comes from your DVD drive, insert your DVD into the DVD-ROM and see if it can get recognized by the computer.
 Next, right-click on your device to open “Properties” > “Device Manager.”
 Then expand the “DVD/CD-ROM Drives” menu.
 If you see a yellow exclamation mark beside the device, your DVD drive is not functioning well.